-Deadline: November 1st of each even year
+November 1st of each odd year

 All project proposals should be sent as a Word document to the current CEIA Vice President of Research, Cherie Lynch, firstname.lastname@example.org and email@example.com with Project Grant and the applicant’s name in the subject line.

-The CEIA project grant is intended to provide funding to an evaluation, information gathering and/or assessment project in regards to the field of work-integrated learning.
+The CEIA project grant is intended to provide funding to an evaluation, information gathering and/or assessment project focused on the field of work-integrated learning.
 The project funds are targeted toward the use of undergraduate students who will assist with the gathering of data (an ethics review would be necessary) or the assessment of a WIL program, and/or the pilot testing of a new WIL initiative.
 Up to $4000 may be awarded bi-annually to an accredited post-secondary department or faculty with 65 – 75% of the project funds to be used to pay undergraduate student researchers, and 25 – 35% available for administrative costs including the purchase or use of required software to carry out the project.
 CEIA expects the grant recipients to publicly share the results of their project outcomes in relation to general practice within the field and CEIA reserves the right to use and disseminate the information through their networks and membership.
 CEIA must be acknowledged as a project funder on all disseminated documents.

 The objective of the project grant is to fund new initiatives or assessment projects that will contribute to knowledge of WIL, have implications for practice beyond the program in which the project is conducted, and support undergraduate research and training.